All Episodes

 Yes.

-Uh, this is Bob in California.
+This is Bob in California.

 Hello, Bob.

-I met myself...
-Now you see, I've heard you can't do that, but you're saying you can.
+Now, you see, I've heard you can't do that, but you're saying you can.

 I met myself from the future.

-It was really, really weird.
+It was really, really Weird.

-When I was eight years old in grammar school, I'd like to play alone during the recess period.
+When I was eight years old in grammar school, I'd play alone during the recess period, like behind a tree with my little army men and my cars.

-Oh yes, I played with army men.
+Oh, yes, I played with army men.

 It's almost like a uniform.

-And he had gray hair.
+And he had gray hair, almost white.

 And I kind of recognized him after the conversation.